 What happens at CHF Canada’s Annual Meeting?

-At the Annual Meeting, members set CHF Canada’s policies and elect any Board, Committee or Ontario Council members not elected by online voting.
+At the Annual Meeting, members set CHF Canada’s policies and elect any Board or Committee members not elected by online voting.

 Held at the same time, the Member Education Forum and Co‑operative Management Conference provide dozens of workshops for co‑op members and managers.
 Participants also learn by networking with other co‑op members and managers from across Canada.

 What does CHF Canada’s Board of Directors do?

 The Board sets CHF Canada’s priorities, exercises financial oversight and hires/supervises the Executive Director.